kennethy/rust-lang/ch4.ownership/README.md

 { // s is not valid since it hasn't been declared yet
     let s = "hello";
     // do stuff with s
-} // this scope is not over, and s no longer valid
+} // this scope is now over, and s is no longer valid.
 ```

 ### The `String` Type